FatmanUK/mod_cold_boot/README.md

     ❯ cd mod_cold_boot/stxx
     ❯ wget -O st-01.lha https://aminet.net/mods/inst/st-01.lha
     ❯ lha x st-01.lha
+    ❯ wget -O st-01.lha https://aminet.net/mods/inst/st-02.lha
+    ❯ lha x st-02.lha

-These files are in IFF format and AmigaOS doesn't use file extensions, so to make MilkyTracker see them you have to rename the ones you want with '.iff' extensions.
+These samples are in IFF format and AmigaOS doesn't use file extensions, so to make MilkyTracker see them you have to rename the ones you want with '.iff' extensions.
 Like this:

     ❯ mv Stabs Stabs.iff